-We are understandably getting a lot of questions about this.
+We are understandably getting a lot of questions about short-time working and layoffs.
 Firstly I will confess that although we draft it into our standard contracts I have NEVER in 25 years of HR had to implement it with a business so I’ve done a lot of reading today!

 Please do your own due diligence as well as not paying people correctly could lead to a breach of contract claim.
 The first thing to be aware of is if you don’t have a clause in your contract regarding this you are unlikely to be able to rely upon it – you have a statutory right to not provide people with any work (so make savings on operational costs if you shut up shop) but you’d still have to pay their salaries.
 If you want to rely on an unpaid layoff or reduced hours and pay then it needs to be an express or implied term of your contract.
 Or you can negotiate and agree any such arrangements with employees if there is no contractual term.

 The Gov advice on this is here https://www.gov.uk/lay-offs-short-timeworking